Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 The estimator takes the form

-where $\widehat{\pi }(v)$ is the Koenker and Bassett (1978) quantile regression estimator and the integral can be approximated numerically using a finite grid of quantiles.
-The use of the integral to obtain a generalized inverse is convenient to avoid monotonicity problems in $v \mapsto R^{\prime }\widehat{\pi }(v)$ due to misspecification or sampling error.
+where $\widehat{\pi }(v)$ is the Koenker and Bassett (1978) quantile regression estimator, $\tau$ is small positive trimming cut-off that avoids estimation of tail quantiles (Koenker, 2005, p.
+148), and the integral can be approximated numerically using a finite grid of quantiles.
+The use of the integral representation of $Q_{D}^{-1}$ with respect to $Q_{D}$ is convenient to avoid potential noninvertibility of $\widehat{Q}_D$ caused by nonmonotonicity of $v \mapsto R^{\prime }\widehat{\pi }(v)$.
 Chernozhukov, Fernandez-Val, and Galichon (2010) developed asymptotic theory for this estimator.

 We can also estimate $\vartheta_0$ using distribution regression.
 In this case we consider a semiparametric model for the conditional distribution of $D$ to construct a control variable

 where $\Lambda$ is a probit or logit link function.
 The estimator takes the form